First date?

 A full list of safety features and technologies can be viewed within the Technical Report (see download link).

-NOTE: Installation of child restraints in the centre seat of the second row is not recommended as there is no top tether anchorage for this position.
+Installation of child restraints in the centre seat of the second row of New Zealand vehicles is not recommended as there is no top tether anchorage for this position.

 Assessment Scores